Death Classification: Line of Duty Death

 Lance Bell was taken into custody at 5322 South Dr. Martin Luther King Drive attempting to flee the scene.
 He had sustained two gunshot wounds, one to the right arm and one to the leg, during the shootout.
 On December 19, 1969, Bell was held to the Grand Jury which returned a True Bill on 14 counts including murder, attempt murder and aggravated battery.
 On November 15, 1973, Bell entered a plea of guilty to two counts of attempted murder and was sentenced to 6 to 20 years in prison by Judge Richard J. Fitzgerald.
 Bell also pleaded guilty to three counts of aggravated assault and was sentenced to 3 to 9 years.
 Both sentences were to be served concurrently.
 Bell would be eligible for parole in 4 years and 9 months.
 It was believed that Winters was the gunman who killed both officers.

-Officer Gilhooly was waked at Sheehy Funeral Home located at 8243 South Ashland Avenue and his funeral mass was held at St. Ethelreda Church located at 8724 South Paulina Street.
+Officer Gilhooly was waked at Sheehy Funeral Home located at 8243 South Ashland Avenue.
+His funeral mass was held at St. Ethelreda Church located at 8724 South Paulina Street.
 He was laid to rest on November 17, 1969 in Holy Sephulchre Cemetery, 6001 West 111th Street, Worth, Illinois.
-His grave is located in Grave 3, Lot N 12' of 38, Block 19, Section 28.
+His grave is located in Grave 3, Lot N 12′ of 38, Block 19, Section 28.